shamsaliyeva/Insurance-Premium-Prediction/README.md

 ## Web App Interface

-Below are screenshots of the web application interface:
+Below is screenshot of the web application interface:

 ![Screenshot 1](webapp/1.png)